benson338/Git-Cheat-Sheet/README.md

 `git stash`

-> stash the changes in a dirty working directory away
-> Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory
+> stash the changes in a dirty working directory away.
+Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory

+`git stash list`

+> list stack-order of stashed file changes

+`git stash pop`

+> write working from top of stash stack

+`git stash drop`

+> discard the changes from top of stash stack